kevinpapst/AdminLTEBundle/Resources/docs/sidebar_user.md

 }
 ```

-## EventListener
+## EventListener and Service definition

+If your application is using the classical approach of manually registering Services and EventListener use this method.

-Just add the following tag to your listener definition in the services.xml and you're good to go:
+Just add the following listener definition to the event system in `config/services.yaml` and you're good to go:
 ```yaml
 services:
     app.show_user_listener: